DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_faq.md

 The above command will extract the patch "wing" to a stl file called "optShape.stl".
 If you have multiple patches to extract, modify the "-patches" flag, e.g., -patches '(wing body)'.
 Also, the "-lastTime" flag extracts stl files for the last optimization step.
 If you don't add the "-lastTime" flag, it will extract stl files for all optimization steps.

+## How to reduce the size of parallel optimization results?

+When running in parallel, OpenFOAM will generate folders for each decomposed domain, e.g., processor0, processor1.
+This feature takes a lot of space and is slow to transfer and post-process.
+To fix this issue, wait until the parallel optimization is done, then go to the optimization folder, load the OpenFOAM environment, and run this command `reconstructPar` to combine all the decomposed flow fields that are stored in processor0, processor1, etc. You will see a bunch of new folders called 0.00000001, 0.00000002, etc. These are the combined flow solutions for each optimization step.
+So once the reconstructPar command is done, one can delete all the processor0, processor1, etc. folders.
+When visualizing the flow fields in Paraview, there is no need to choose "Decomposed Case" for "Case Type" because the cases have been reconstructed.
+This will increase the speed for visualization.

+## Does DAFoam support optimization for pure 2D problems?

+No, DAFoam does **NOT** support pure 2D optimization.
+In OpenFOAM, there is an option to do pure 2D simulation, which is setting a patch type to **empty** in constant/polyMesh/boundary.
+This feature is **NOT** supported in DAFoam.
+So, one need to change the **empty** patch type to **symmetry** instead, and use one cell in the symmetry direction to mimic a 2D simulation.
+Refer to the case setup in the [NACA0012 case](https://github.com/DAFoam/tutorials/tree/master/NACA0012_Airfoil/incompressible).

+## What are the commands to start the DAFoam Docker image again?

+For your convenient, here are the commands for [Linux](mydoc_get_started_start_docker_linux.html), [MacOS](mydoc_get_started_start_docker_mac.html), and [Windows](mydoc_get_started_start_docker_windows.html).

 ## How to run a multipoint optimization?

 Refer to the tutorial tutorials-master/NACA0012_Airfoil/multipoint.